 Our fleet of ships is large and impressive.
-We operate more than 50 vessels that vary in size and purpose—everything from fleet replenishment oilers to fast-combat support ships and joint high-speed vessels.
+We have more than 50 government-owned, government operated vessels that vary in size and purpose—everything from fleet replenishment oilers to fast-combat support ships and joint high-speed vessels.
 Exposure to different systems and technologies provide valuable work experience to strengthen your resume.

 Diversity of Work